Answer: Immediately after an accident and preferably within 10 days of the accident.

 Short Time Deadlines to File A Lawsuit

-Accidents which involve a government entity usually have a statute of limitations that is one year and 90 days from the date of accident.
-There are many lawsuits in which a government entity must be sued and you would never have known if a government entity had to be sued.
+Accidents which involve a government entity usually have a statute of limitations that is one year and 90 days from the date of the accident.
+There are many lawsuits in which a government entity must be sued but you wouldn’t know because it’s not obvious.
+This is another reason why you should speak with a personal injury lawyer immediately.

 Legal Work That Must Be Done before the Statute of Limitations